Guide to Work, Study, Travel and Living Abroad

 Work Permit Programs Abroad for Students

-The typical BUNAC job is in restaurant, hotel, clerical, or sales work—but these ordinary jobs still provide a total immersion experience in the daily life of another culture, resulting in cross-cultural insights, friendships, and personal growth.
+The typical BUNAC job is in restaurant, hotel, clerical, or sales work — but these ordinary jobs still provide a total immersion experience in the daily life of another culture, resulting in cross-cultural insights, friendships, and personal growth.
 Some participants have managed some creative short-term and summer jobs.
 Some participants arrange interviews in advance, but a firm job offer in advance is rare.

 Come prepared.
 Bring your resume and references from previous employers or professors and a suit for interviews.

-Insurance.
 Most programs require you to have your own health insurance.
 The International Student Identification Card (ISIC) cards provides travel discounts.
 We recommend that everyone have one.
 More comprehensive coverage is available from special agencies such as World Nomads, essential if you have no other health insurance.

 Fee-Based Programs Offering Paid Jobs Abroad